stankowalczyk/docker-spike/README.md

 ## Getting up and running

+### Expected outcome

+If run successfully you will have a NodeJS app which you can access through your browser.
+It also has a hit counter feature, where the data is stored inside a Redis instance - it was done this way to demonstrate the use of two Docker containers.

+### Steps

 1. [Install Docker](https://docs.docker.com/engine/installation/) on your operating system of choice.
 2. Using a terminal / command prompt navigate to the repo's `node-app` folder.
 3. `$ docker-compose up -d`